Tenant's Guide & Permitted Tenant's Fees

 So, you have found your perfect property... what happens now?

-Having viewed and decided on a suitable property to rent, you will need to complete a reference application and pay your reference/holding fee (see 'Our Fees for Tenants' below).
-We can only hold your chosen property once we receive a reference/holding fee.
-Please note, your completed application forms / documentation must be submitted to us within 7 DAYS of you paying your reference/ holding fee after which we will re-offer your chosen property to other prospective tenants.
+Having viewed and decided on a suitable property to rent, you will need to complete a reference application and pay your holding fee (see 'Permitted Tenant's Fees' below).
+We can only hold your chosen property once we receive a holding fee.

 We will undertake references on behalf of the landlord.
 Normally these will include an employment reference, past landlord reference, credit check (credit score, current and past CCJ/IVA check, current and past insolvency check), identity (Right to Rent) and current address verification, bank statement analysis, and landlord registry verification (if applicable).